edoriggio/instagram-duplicates-bot/README.md

 ![Template][5]

-The script was able to find the duplicate and saved this marked file
+The script was able to find the duplicate and save this marked file

 ![Marked file][6]